LukeSmithxyz/based.cooking/content/bean-salad.md

 ## Directions

-1. Put dressing ingredients in a large salad bowl an whisk until blended.
+1. Put dressing ingredients in a large salad bowl a whisk until blended.
 2. Empty cans of beans into a colander and rinse under cold water.
 3. Chop remaining vegetables and add to dressing.
 Add beans and gently stir.
 4. Refrigerate for at least an hour before serving, stirring occasionally.